Workit Health offers accessible, on-demand online care for opioid addiction in Michigan and California. Our newest location? Bakersfield, California.

 Robert, you have many years experience in addiction care.
 What got you interested in helping people who were struggling with addiction?

 Addiction is something that affects some close family members, as is the case of most of us.
 The problem of addiction touches everyone in one way or another.

 How has the opioid crisis affected Central California, and what do the current options for treatment look like in Kern County?

-Programs like Workit Health are changing the options getting help by offering web and phone-based digital addiction care.
+Programs like Workit Health are changing the options of getting help by offering web and phone-based digital addiction care.
 What should people know when preparing for virtual counseling?

-People should know it’s all about daily follow-up. so instead of one, 50 minute in person session, you will interface with a counselor nearly every day in bite-size, mini sessions through text messaging, phone calls, and even video conferencing. it’s a highly individualized form of therapeutic intervention.
+People should know it’s all about daily follow-up.
+So instead of one, 50 minute in-person session, you will interface with a counselor nearly every day in bite-size, mini sessions through text messaging, phone calls, and even video conferencing.
+It’s a highly individualized form of therapeutic intervention.

 Can you share a highlight of your career so far with us?
 We understand that you’re required to maintain confidentiality, of course.

 I always remember a client I had named Lisa (not her real name).
 She came to the inpatient treatment center where I was working, severely addicted to alcohol and having seizures.
 She was homeless, and literally only had the clothes on her back, which were given to her by the jail that had released her.
 I ran into again her 5 years later, and her life had changed.
 She was managing a call center, driving a newer car that she owned, and had just gotten married.
 To me, this shows how far people can change if they are properly motivated and have a good support team.

 What do you wish you could tell people about addiction, that is most commonly misunderstood?

 The biggest question I’m asked by people who don’t understand the problem is ” why can’t the addict just stop?”
 Of course, we do not have the answer to that.
 However, it seems that many people truly can’t just stop.
 It is more complicated than that.
 But I do believe that anybody can get sober and anybody can get into recovery.